peterjc-dk/core-async-intro/README.md

                 (recur n-next acc-next))))
         c))

-Note that this is a toy example, and implicite asumes that the in-val is a number.
+Note that this is a toy example, and implicit assumes that the in-val is a number.

     (defn above-avarage [in-c]
       (let [c (chan)